Database Seeding: What It Is, Methods, and Best Practices

 seedfast seed --scope "e-commerce store with electronics products"

-Seedfast connects to your PostgreSQL database, reads the schema, and generates a complete dataset that respects all your constraints and relationships.
+Seedfast connects to your PostgreSQL database, reads the schema, and generates a dataset that respects your declared constraints and foreign-key relationships.
 Tell it --scope "e-commerce store with electronics" and you get products with electronics descriptions, prices in realistic ranges, reviews that reference real products, and users with orders that make sense together — not random strings scattered across disconnected tables.
-The --scope flag lets you describe the domain in plain English instead of writing factory code.
+The --scope flag lets you describe the domain in natural language instead of writing factory code.

 # Quick local dev setup